 No matter how much you love your job, work-related stress can sneak up on us anytime.
 Luckily, there are plenty of little changes you can make to your daily routine that will not only help reduce your stress but will also aid in helping you maintain a healthy lifestyle overall.

 We’ve put together a shortlist of things you can do before work each day that will help reduce your stress levels and leave you feeling reinvigorated before you set foot in the office:

-- Meditation: Meditation is something you can do anywhere at anytime to help with stress relief, and best of all, the only thing you to get started is you.
+Meditation is something you can do anywhere at any time to help with stress relief, and best of all, the only thing you to get started is you.
 Spending just 10 minutes a day focusing on clearing your mind and breathing deeply can radically help keep your stress levels in check.

 “Cortisol is one of those stress hormones.
 Staying in a good hydrated status can keep your stress levels down.
 When you don’t give your body the fluids it needs, you’re putting stress on it, and it’s going to respond to that,” Carlson tells WebMD.

 Convinced about working some H2O into your daily stress relief routine yet?

 We’ve given you some starters to help alleviate stress before you start your workday, but we want to hear your helpful anecdotes as well.
 What are your before work routines?Published in